 iii.
 Utilities Required: utility services particularly water and electricity will be required.
-Groundwater source (through boreholes) and ZAWA water supply services are already in use at the schools.
-Electricity power is also available accessed through ZECO electric power distribution infrastructure and services.
+A groundwater source is already in use at the schools through a borehole which is on campus.
+Electric power is also available accessed through ZECO electric power distribution infrastructure and services.

-2.3.4 Decommissioning Phase
+2.4.4 Decommissioning Phase

-Operation of new building structures at Mtoni Kidatu primary school as well as Kianga, Jang'ombe and Mikunguni secondary schools may come to an end when natural disasters wash away the structures or when the government decides to change the land use for one reason or another.
+Operation of new building structures may come to an end when natural disasters wash away the structures or when the government decides to change the land use for one reason or another.
 In those circumstances MoEVT may decide to decommission the proposed building structures.
 As such, the main objectives of the decommissioning phase are to ensure public health, safety and security.
 It will involve dismantling of structures and reclamation of the sites.